Zeppelin: 1915

-The Navy attempted to follow up the Army's success the following night.
-One Zeppelin targeted the benzole plant at Skinningrove and three set off to bomb London: two were forced to turn back but L 13, commanded by Kapitänleutnant Heinrich Mathy reached London.
+The Navy attempted to follow up on the Army's success the following night.
+One Zeppelin targeted the benzole plant at Skinningrove and three set off to bomb London: two were forced to turn back, but L 13, commanded by Kapitänleutnant Heinrich Mathy, reached London.
 The bomb-load included a 300 kg bomb, the largest yet carried.
 This exploded near Smithfield Market, destroying several houses and killing two men.
-More bombs fell on the textile warehouses north of St Paul's Cathedral, causing a fire which despite the attendance of 22 fire engines caused over half a million pounds of damage: Mathy then turned east, dropping his remaining bombs on Liverpool Street station.
-The Zeppelin was the target of concentrated anti-aircraft fire, but no hits were scored and the falling shrapnel caused both damage and alarm on the ground.
+More bombs fell on the textile warehouses north of St Paul's Cathedral, causing a fire which, despite the attendance of 22 fire engines, caused over half a million pounds of damage: Mathy then turned east, dropping his remaining bombs on Liverpool Street station.
+The Zeppelin was the target of concentrated anti-aircraft fire, but no hits were scored, and the falling shrapnel caused both damage and alarm on the ground.
 The raid killed 22 people and injured 87.
-The monetary cost of the damage was over one sixth of the total damage costs inflicted by bombing raids during the war.
+The monetary cost of the damage was over one-sixth of the total damage costs inflicted by bombing raids during the war.

 After three more raids were scattered by the weather, a five-Zeppelin raid was launched by the Navy on 13 October, the "Theatreland Raid."
 Arriving over the Norfolk coast at around 18:30, the Zeppelins encountered new ground defences installed since the September raid; these had no success, although the airship commanders commented on the improved defences of the city.
 L 15 began bombing over Charing Cross, the first bombs striking the Lyceum Theatre and the corner of Exeter and Wellington Streets, killing 17 and injuring 20.
-None of the other Zeppelins reached central London: bombs fell on Woolwich, Guildford, Tonbridge, Croydon, Hertford and an army camp near Folkestone.
+None of the other Zeppelins reached central London: bombs fell on Woolwich, Guildford, Tonbridge, Croydon, Hertford, and an army camp near Folkestone.
 A total of 71 people were killed and 128 injured.
 This was the last raid of 1915, as bad weather coincided with the new moon in both November and December 1915 and continued into January 1916.

 Although these raids had no significant military impact, the psychological effect was considerable.
 The writer D. H. Lawrence described one raid in a letter to Lady Ottoline Morrell: